BlockchainCommons/zcash-frost-tools/TAPROOT_INTEGRATION_TESTS.md

 ### Automatic Taproot Detection

-Taproot tweaking is **automatic** when using the `secp256k1-tr` ciphersuite:
+Taproot tweaking is applied when using the `secp256k1-tr` ciphersuite:
 - No flags or special configuration needed
-- The `trusted-dealer` automatically applies BIP-341 tweaking
+- The `trusted-dealer` applies BIP-341 tweaking
-- All keys generated are Taproot-ready
+- Generated keys are intended for Taproot use

 ### BIP-341 Taproot Specification